 “At a startup, titles don’t really matter since everyone is expected to pull their weight and do everything and anything possible, so all my colleagues do the same thing I do – everything,” says Heng.

-As a Malaysian working in the US (in an area which is considered the hub of tech and startups in San Francisco), things are definitely different.
+As a Malaysian working in the US (in an area that is considered the hub of tech and startups in San Francisco), things are definitely different.

 “It’s a great experience, being in the midst of all this craziness.
 There’s definitely a lot more opportunities here to choose from, but it does get old sometimes and I do wish I am back in Malaysia being part of growing the tech and startup culture/environment in Malaysia, instead of the San Francisco Bay Area where it’s pretty much matured.”